Skip to content

 Honestly, I hope that zoos don’t become the only way that humans will be able to see animals.
 But if we need places like the Western Plains Zoo, then so be it.

 Still Bored At Work?
-Then Check Out: Bushwalking in Australia Tips
+Then Check Out: Radio Telescopes.
+How to Take Them Out!

 Galapagos Tortoise